12th November, 2020

 The Control of Substances Hazardous to Health Regulations apply to every workplace.
-Here are 9 ways you can comply with COSHH including identifying hazardous substances, assessing the substances used and produced in your workplace, controlling the risks, record keeping and training.
+Here are 9 ways you can comply with COSHH including identifying hazardous substances, assessing the substances you use and produce in your workplace, controlling the risks, keeping records and providing training.

-You can check the safety information on labels and the information provided by suppliers for substances you purchase, but remember to also identify any substances you produce including mixtures, fumes and dusts.
+You can check the safety information on labels and the information provided by suppliers for substances you purchase, look for the red diamond-shaped hazard symbols.
+Remember to also identify any substances you produce including mixtures, fumes and dust.

 Under the Control of Substances Hazardous to Health Regulations (COSHH Regulations), COSHH assessments are required by law, for any substances that are hazardous to health.